tigerros/your-youtube-shorts/README.md

 # Comparison to other extensions

-There are some extensions that do this out there (e.g. [YouTube Shorts Redirect](https://github.com/huantianad/youtube-shorts-redirect)), but they use unreliable methods of redirecting.
+There are some extensions that do this out there (e.g. [YouTube Shorts Redirect](https://github.com/huantianad/youtube-shorts-redirect)), but they use inefficient and unreliable methods of redirecting.
+They also don't provide the option to remove the "Shorts" section entirely.

-The example I mentioned inserts a script into YouTube, checks if the URL is a short, and redirects if it is.
+Back to inefficiency; the example I mentioned inserts a script into YouTube, checks if the URL is a short, and redirects if it is.
 It also subscribes to a YouTube navigation event.
 This has several issues:

-- It's very inefficient because the script is inserted relatively late into loading, which means that you will see and your computer will load the shorts page, but before the video is played, the script redirects it.
+- Ineffient (*very*): The script is inserted relatively late into loading, which means that you will see and your computer will load the shorts page, but before the video is played, the script redirects it.
-- It inserts a script to YouTube regardless of whether it's a short.
+- Ineffient: It inserts a script to YouTube regardless of whether it's a short.
-- The name of the event it subscribes to may change, thus breaking it.
+- Unrealible: The name of the event it subscribes to may change, thus breaking it.

 No YouTube Shorts works in the browser, where it intercepts all `youtube.com/shorts` URLs before *anything* is loaded, rather than inserting a script into the page.
 This is the best way to do it.